bourumir-wyngs/rs-opw-kinematics/README.md

 Please see the [example](examples/cartesian_stroke.rs).

-Note: versions 1.8.2 and below may produce large robot rotation while the tool center point is formally following Cartesian path.
-This is fixed since 1.8.3
+**Note**: versions 1.8.2 and below may produce large rotation while the tool center point is formally following Cartesian path.
+This is fixed since 1.8.3.
+Under these rare conditions (that occur only near, but not at the J5 = 0 singularity point), the rotation (not translation) of the generated pose may differ from requested, by no more than the value of Cartesian.check_step_rad parameter.

 ## Visualization
 [KinematicsWithShape](https://docs.rs/rs-opw-kinematics/1.8.2/rs_opw_kinematics/kinematics_with_shape/struct.KinematicsWithShape.html)